 - Our office must receive your processed FAFSA from the federal processor by March 31 in order to consider you for all aid programs (allow three to four weeks for processing).

 - Check Wolverine Access to see if you need to submit additional application documents.
 We must also receive these by March 31 to consider you for all aid programs.

 To apply for aid for spring and/or summer terms of this year:

-- If you are studying abroad, you will complete a Study Abroad Financial Aid Request and not an Request for Funds form.
-See this web page for study abroad information.
+- If you are studying abroad, you will complete a Study Abroad Financial Aid Request and not a Request for Funds form.

 - Complete loan promissory notes (if applicable).
 You will receive emails with directions.

-- Financial aid award notification begins in May, once all application information is received in our office.
+- Financial aid notification begins in May, once all application information is received in our office.